hubaaa/meteor-endpoint-puller/README.md

 - defaultPullInterval: in milliseconds, default 5 seconds.
 Can't be less than 1 second.

+- lastModifiedCollection: Mongo.Collection.
+If it exists, then lastModifiedDocId must exist too.
+Saves the HTTP "Last-Modified" header in the collection, so that "If-Modified-Since" can be sent in the first request.
+This is to avoid processing events that have already been proceeded in a previous run.

 ### jsonPipeOptions

 Since an EndpointPuller inherits from JsonPipe, all the option supported by [JsonPipe](https://atmospherejs.com/hubaaa/json-pipes).